qmk/qmk_firmware/users/ericgebhart/readme.md

 Open_openclose, sends one keycode on tap, hold sends that, plus the second, followed by a back arrow.

-Additionally, open_openclose will send a triple of the keycode when tapped with the shift modifier on.
+Additionally, open_openclose will send a triple of the open keycode when tapped with the shift modifier on.

 There as also a __not dead__ version of open_openclose that accomodates using